Louis de Brézé: Early life

-Louis was the son of Jacques de Brézé, Sénéchal of Normandy, and Charlotte de Valois, the second of Charles VII's three daughters by Agnès Sorel.
+Louis was the son of Jacques de Brézé, Sénéchal of Normandy, and Charlotte de Valois, the second of Charles VII's three illegitimate daughters by Agnès Sorel.
 His paternal grandfather was Pierre de Brézé, noted for valour at Formigny, a grand steward of Normandy.

 Career

 In 1523, Louis uncovered a plot against King Francis I. He did not know at the time that his father-in-law, Jean de Poitiers, Seigneur de Saint Vallier, was involved in the plot.
 Jean was condemned to death over that involvement, but reprieved by the king due to his having no direct involvement.